GluuFederation/docs-ce-prod/3.1.3/source/integration/sswebapps/nginx.md

 ## Installing OpenResty

 First, you'll need to install a few dependencies for lua-resty-openidc.
 The [dependencies list](https://github.com/zmartzone/lua-resty-openidc#dependencies) is, for the most part, covered by `OpenResty`.
-As of writing this (5 June 2018) there is an API conflict with OpenResty's `OpenSSL 1.1.0` implementation and `lua-resty-jwt` which used `OpenSSL 1.0.2`.
+As of writing this (5 June 2018) there is an API conflict with OpenResty 1.13.6's `OpenSSL 1.1.0` implementation  and `lua-resty-jwt` which used `OpenSSL 1.0.2`.
 So, we must build OpenResty 1.11.2.5, as this includes `OpenSSL 1.0.2`.

 ```
 apt update